Open-Models/Base/organisation/contribution-guidelines.md

 The contribution is not limited to producing the content of the brick of knowledge.

-If you feel you're ready, you can educate people on the subject of open models: workshops, training courses, conferences...
+If you feel you're ready, you can provide education on the subject of open models: workshops, training courses, conferences...
 As well as producing content for social networks.

 Help answer questions from the community, whether on Github or anywhere else!